Skip to main content

 Common Questions

 Usually a few minutes, but DNS propagation can take up to 48 hours depending on your provider and TTL settings.
+If verification doesn’t complete within 48 hours, the claim expires and you’ll need to re-add the domain.

 Yes.
 Add each domain separately through the Public Networking configuration.